momentohq/public-dev-docs/docs/develop/datatypes.md

 ## FAQs
 <details>
   <summary>If I perform an API call to get a subset of data from a Dictionary item, will the size of the entire item count toward the per GB transfer costs?</summary>
 No, it will not.
-For example, if you perform the API call DictionaryGetField to get one 5-kilobyte field:value pair from a dictionary where the entire dictionary item is 50 kilobytes, only 5 kilobytes count towards my per GB transfer costs.
+For example, if you perform the API call DictionaryGetField to get one 5-kilobyte field:value pair from a dictionary where the entire dictionary item is 50 kilobytes, only 5 kilobytes count towards your per GB transfer costs.
 </details>

 <details>